 All applications must include a physical and drug screening.
 Any licensed physician, physician assistant, or nurse practitioner may conduct the physical.
 Above all else, the physical exam must be on CG form 719K Application for a Medical Certificate.

 In contrast the USCG/DOT Drug Screening form 719P is optional.
 Furthermore, drug screening alternatives are listed on the back of the form.
-But above all else the drug screening lab must be SAMHSA accredited.

 First Aid and CPR Training

 The application for the original issue of a Master, Mate, or OUPV must include First Aid and CPR Training certificates.
 There are two important points to note here.
 Firstly, the date on the certificate must be within one-year of the application date.
-And secondly, the USCG accepts American Red Cross training certificates without further documentation; while all other training certificates must include a Coast Guard course approval code.
+And secondly, the USCG accepts American Red Cross training certificates without further documentation.
+While all other training certificates must include a Coast Guard course approval code.